Australian PM faces new leadership challenge from conservative rival

-CANBERRA (Reuters) - A second challenge to Australian Prime Minister Malcolm Turnbull’s leadership loomed on Wednesday, a day after the Turnbull rejected the resignations of seven Cabinet members who had backed a rival who is openly preparing a new bid.
+CANBERRA (Reuters) - A second challenge to Australian Prime Minister Malcolm Turnbull’s leadership loomed on Wednesday, a day after Turnbull rejected the resignations of seven Cabinet members who had backed a rival who is openly preparing a new bid.

 Former home affairs minister Peter Dutton said he was again canvassing colleagues in the Liberal Party, the senior partner in the government coalition, just a day after Turnbull survived his initial challenge for the leadership in a party-room vote.